srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     cd lab7
     ```

-1. To ensure the **lab-setup.azcli** has the execute permission, enter the following command:
+1. To ensure that **lab07-setup.azcli** has the execute permission, enter the following command:

     ```bash
     chmod +x lab07-setup.azcli